Academic Policies

 1. One hour of direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester or equivalent amount of work over a different amount of time; or

-For purposes of accreditation, all CSUs are required to develop, communicate and implement procedures for regular, periodic review of this credit hour policy to ensure that credit hour assignments are accurate, reliable and consistently applied.
-WSCUC published new draft guidelines that took effect in June 2021.
-Universities are responsible for publishing a clearly stated practice or process that ensures they are in compliance with the student credit hour definition.
+For purposes of accreditation, all CSU campuses are required to develop, communicate and implement procedures for regular, periodic review of this credit hour policy to ensure that credit hour assignments are accurate, reliable and consistently applied.
+WSCUC published new draft guidelines that will take effect in June 2021.
+Campuses will be responsible (effective summer 2021) for publishing a clearly stated practice or process that ensures they are in compliance with the student credit hour definition.

 Credit by Examination